ebanx/woocommerce-gateway-ebanx/readme.txt

 = Who can I contact if I still have questions? =

-Reach out to one of our integration specialists at integration@ebanx.com or speak with your merchant services or business manager.
-Don’t have a business manager yet?
-[Sign-up here](https://www.ebanx.com/business/en/dashboard "EBANX Dashboard") and we will assign one to your company account or [schedule a call](https://app.hubspot.com/meetings/ebanx-ronaldo/schedule-call) with a Business Development Executive.
+Reach out to one of our integration specialists at integration@ebanx.com or get in touch with us through our "Help & Support" tab inside the EBANX Dashboard.
+If you don't have an account yet, access our [Sign-up here](https://www.ebanx.com/business/en/dashboard "EBANX Dashboard") or [schedule a call](https://app.hubspot.com/meetings/ebanx-ronaldo/schedule-call) with a Business Development Executive.

 = Where can I find more documentation or instructions? =

-The [Developer’s Academy](https://www.ebanx.com/business/en/developers/integrations/extensions-and-plugins/woocommerce-plugin "EBANX Developer's Academy") has step-by-step instructions and detailed information about all our plugins.
+On the [EBANX Developer’s Academy](https://www.ebanx.com/business/en/developers/integrations/extensions-and-plugins/woocommerce-plugin "EBANX Developer's Academy") you will find instructions and detailed information about all our plugins.

 = Which payment types does EBANX process? =